 Due to the combined adverse effects of their medication interactions, using them simultaneously can be dangerous.
 Extreme sleepiness, which can result in accidents and falls, can also be brought on by the combination.

 Using this medication along with MAO (monoamine oxidase) inhibitors may result in a dangerous and fatal drug interaction.
 When taking this drug, avoid MAO inhibitors.
-The majority of MAO inhibitors should be avoided for two weeks before and following treatment with this drug.
-Always consult your doctor if you are thinking of beginning or stop using the drug.
+Most MAO inhibitors should be avoided for two weeks before and after treatment with this drug.
+Always consult your doctor if you are thinking of beginning or stopping using the medicine.
 (14)

 SSRI and SNRI antidepressant combinations with trazodone may help increase efficacy; however, increasing the dose of these medications can result in a dangerous condition called serotonin syndrome.
 (16) Combining some antidepressant medications with those that alter synaptic serotonin levels most frequently results in serotonin syndrome.
-Drug interactions, which can result in potentially severe serotonin intoxication or serotonin syndrome, may happen when individuals are given multiple antidepressants at a time from distinct pharmacologic classes.
+Drug interactions, which can result in potentially severe serotonin intoxication or serotonin syndrome, may happen when individuals are given multiple antidepressants from distinct pharmacologic classes at a time.
 (17)

 Before starting trazodone, inform your doctor or pharmacist if you are taking other sedatives.
 Alcohol, marijuana, antihistamines, sleep or anxiety medications, muscle relaxants, or opioid painkillers could negatively affect your body if they interact with trazodone.